 - Pick your Timezone.

-- Then you need to choose what data are you willing to share with Google.
-We feel the more information they have, they more it helps them develop new features for reporting.
+- Then you need to choose what data you are willing to share with Google.
+We feel the more information they have, the more it helps them develop new features for reporting.

 - Agree to their terms of service.

 - Go to the page where you get your website tracking code.
 This will need to go on every page of your website.
 For this reason we recommend putting it in the header of your website.

 - You will need to add this tracking code to your website.
 If you are not comfortable doing this, you can take the snippet of code and send it to your developer to have them add it.

 Once that’s installed, Google is going to start recording all of the activity on your website.
 You should allow at least 24 hours before you start seeing data in your new account.

 There are lots of ways to optimize your Universal Analytics account to provide the most useful, actionable data.
 Check out some of our other analytics blogs and videos to go beyond the basics.